 Biographies and walking tours developed by experts use the power of storytelling to give novices an entry point into local Jewish history.
 The mobile version allows you to explore for yourself and guides you in person to actual venues of Jewish life.

-Jewish Places is conceived as a collaborative project.
+Jewish Places was conceived as a collaborative project.
 All collaborators are pursuing the common goal of illustrating the complexity and diversity of Jewish life in Germany using a variety of content on the map.
-This will raise the visibility of educational institutions for local history and initiatives of Jewish life.
+This raises the visibility of educational institutions for local history and initiatives of Jewish life.
 Jewish Places is designed to fit the needs of local institutions and be used by regional projects in their educational activities.

 With the support of the Rothschild Foundation (Hanadiv) Europe, a prototype was developed in the funding period from March 2015 to May 2016.
-The launch of Jewish Places is planned for the 13th of September 2018.
+The website was launched on the 13th of September 2018.

 It was developed with the support of the Friends of the Jewish Museum Berlin in the U.S., the Rothschild Foundation (Hanadiv) Europe, the German Federal Agency for Civic Education (bpb), the F.C.
 Flick Foundation against Xenophobia, Racism, and Intolerance, and Sam Gronner & Tamar Kallman (with a focus on Ilmenau/Thuringia).